 Preheat oven to 400°F (204°C)

 In a large mixing bowl, beat the 1 cup room temperature butter and ½ cup sugar until light and fluffy.
-Add the 2 tsp vanilla extract and ½ tsp salt and beat until combined.
+Add the 2 teaspoon vanilla extract and ½ teaspoon salt and beat until combined.

 Remove the bowl from the mixer and with a wooden spoon, fold the 2 ¼ cups of all-purpose flour until combined.